permitless public carry

-Texas is a “shall-issue” state, meaning that the Department of Public Safety must issue a handgun license if the applicant meets certain qualifications.2 Texas law provides that a person is eligible for a license to carry a handgun if the person:
+Under state law, the Department of Public Safety must generally issue a license to carry a handgun if the applicant meets specified qualifications.4 Texas law provides that a person is eligible for a license to carry a handgun if the person:5

-- Has not been convicted4 of a felony;
+- Has not been convicted8 of a felony;

 - Is not charged with the commission of a Class A or Class B misdemeanor or disorderly conduct, or of a felony under an information or indictment;